laoguowangCP/godot-statechart-sharp/docs/manual.md

 2. Duplicate transition, add it as first child to each leaf state.
 3. Delete origin transition and promoter itself.

-TransitionPromoter is useful if you need to "prioritize" a transition, meaning you want your transition to be considered first in subtree of statechart in any situation.
-As transition selection is started from leaf states, prioritized transition needs multiple copies in certain leaf states.
+TransitionPromoter is useful if you need to "prioritize" a transition, meaning you want your transition to be considered first in a subtree of statechart.
+As transition selection is started from leaf states, prioritized transition needs multiple copies in *certain leaf states*.
 The query of certain leaf states comes up with a recursion, started with parent state of the transition:

-- For compound state: query each substate.
+- Compound state: query each substate.
 If no descendant state is selected, then commit itself as a leaf state.
-- For parallel state: query substates, but stop if any descendant is selected.
+- Parallel state: query substates, but stop if any descendant is selected.
 Or else no descendant is leaf state, then commit itself as leaf state.
-- For history state: do nothing.
+- History state: do nothing.

 <br/>

-## StatechartComposition
+## StatechartComposition\<T\>

 > **Inherits**: Node

 Base composition node for statechart.

+### Methods of StatechartComposition\<T\>

+**`public T Append<U>(U) where U : StatechartComposition<U>`**: Add parsed composition node as child, returns parent node itself.
+Used for building statechart from scripts.

 <br/>